jjeongGrp/FEM_2D/README.md

 # FEM_2D
-FEM code for educational purposes \\
+FEM code for educational purposes
-- originally created by Phill-Seung Lee, KAIST \\
+- originally created by Phill-Seung Lee, KAIST
-- displacement-based quadrilateral plane stress element \\
+- displacement-based quadrilateral plane stress element
+- FORTRAN 95

 Note: This source code can be freely used, distributed and modified only for academic purposes.